ikigu-learning/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # Linked Lists

-In this project, I tackle the ALX linked lists tasks.
+In this project, I tackle the ALX singly-linked lists problems.
 This is in my efforts to learn low-level-programming in C.

 ## The structure of my linked lists